sui-foundation/sui-move-intro-course/unit-four/lessons/2_dynamic_fields.md

 There are two sub-types of dynamic fields:

-  - **Dynamic Fields** can store any value that has the `store` ability, however an object stored in this kind of field will be considered wrapped and will not be accessible directly via its ID by external tools (explorers, wallets, etc) accessing storage.
+  - **Dynamic Fields** can store any value that has the `store` ability, however, an object stored in this kind of field will be considered wrapped and will not be accessible directly via its ID by external tools (explorers, wallets, etc) accessing storage.
   - **Dynamic Object Fields** values *must* be Sui objects (have the `key` and `store` abilities, and `id: UID` as the first field), but will still be directly accessible via their object ID after being attached.

 ## Dynamic Field Operations